 THE COMPONENT OF SKELETAL MATERIALS AND THEIR VARIOUS FORMS

 This is most confusing in trying to understand and name the various forms of the skeletal system.
-The issue here is what are materials the creator of living organisms used in making the skeleton?
+The issue here is what materials the creator of living organisms used in making the skeleton.
 Does the skeleton have components?
-So join me as I take deeper into the study of skeletal system of living organisms.
+So join me as I take deeper into the study of the skeletal system of living organisms.

 There are three forms of skeletal materials found in animals.
-These are cuticles, bones and cartilages
+These are cuticles, bones and cartilage

 The cuticle is an exoskeleton which is located externally on the body of the organism.
-An example of organism with the cuticle as its skeletal material system are mainly arthropods which are insects, crabs, scorpion and prawns
+An example of organisms with cuticles as their skeletal material system are mainly arthropods which are insects, crabs, scorpions and prawns

-The bones as part of the skeletal system of organisms, is a tissue and a major component of the vertebral skeleton.
-It consists of living bone cells called osteocytes, protein fibres called collagen and minerals which is mainly calcium-phosphate and calcium-carbonate
+The bones as part of the skeletal system of organisms, are a tissue and a major component of the vertebral skeleton.
+It consists of living bone cells called osteocytes, protein fibres called collagen and minerals which are mainly calcium-phosphate and calcium-carbonate

-The minerals, which is the non-living component of the bone is made up of the mass of a bone.
+The minerals, which are the non-living component of the bone are made up of the mass of a bone.
 As a result, bone is stronger and more rigid tissue than the cartilage.

 A bone consists of a hard outer layer-shaft and a spongy or hollow cavity filled with bone marrow.
 A typical example of organisms which have bones are mainly vertebrates, which are bony fishes, toads, lizards, snakes, birds and mammals.

-The cartilage, as form of material found in the skeletal system, is a tissue found in the skeleton of complex vertebrates.
-The cartilage consist of living cells called chondroblasts, carbohydrates and protein fibres.
-The cartilage is a flexible and tough tissue that has great tensile strength.
+The cartilage, a form of material found in the skeletal system, is a tissue found in the skeleton of complex vertebrates.

 The cartilage acts as a shock absorber, cushioning the effects of bone moving against bone during movement.
 Examples of organisms with cartilages are mainly cartilaginous fishes like wales, sharks and mammals generally.